jnstockley/email-to-calendar/README.md

 - [ ] Using email summary check for words like `Cancelled`, etc. to delete events
 - [ ] If event already exists, check if details have changed, and update if necessary
 - [ ] Investigate IMAP IDLE (push instead of poll)
+- [X] Make sure all day events are handled correctly

 ## Environment Variables